gocept/gocept.download/src/gocept/download/README.txt

 Downloading a file
 ==================

-The gocept.download recipe downloads a resource from a URL and verifies its MD5 checksum.
-If the file isn't an archive of a known type, it is simply placed in the buildout part's location:
+The gocept.download recipe downloads a resource from a URL.
+If the file isn't an archive of a known type, it is simply placed in the buildout part's
+location:

     >>> import os.path
-    >>> import md5

     >>> resource = os.path.join(tmpdir("server"), "resource")
     >>> write(resource, "foo")

+    >>> write("buildout.cfg", """
+    ... [buildout]
+    ... parts = download
+    ...
+    ... [download]
+    ... recipe = gocept.download
+    ... url = file://%(resource)s
+    ...
+    ... """ % {"resource": resource}
+    ... )

+    >>> print system(buildout),
+    Installing download.

+    >>> ls("parts", "download")
+    -  resource

+    >>> cat("parts", "download", "resource")
+    foo

+We can optionally specify an MD5 checksum for the resource.
+If a checksum is given, the downloaded content must match:

+    >>> import md5

     >>> write("buildout.cfg", """
     ... [buildout]